vkohaupt/vokoscreenNG/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Bug report checklist**
+* [ ] Always send the vokoscreenNG log, after a "Start" and "Stop"
 * [ ] Have you searched the existing issues to see if this report is a duplicate?
 * [ ] Are you using the latest version of vokoscreenNG?
 * [ ] Are you familiar with https://www.mediawiki.org/wiki/How_to_report_a_bug ?
-* [ ] For recording issues, have you included logs from vokoscreenNG after "Start" and "Stop"?

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Log messages**
+Before you copy the log, make a short recording (start,stop) and then copy the log.
+Paste now or attach log messages from vokoscreenNG log tab.
+(Text files saved as `.txt` or `.log` are accepted by GitHub as attachment uploads. `.zip` archives are also permitted.)

 **To Reproduce**
 Steps to reproduce the behavior: